AFLplusplus/AFLplusplus/qemu_mode/README.md

 users, you need to build it before issuing 'make install' in the parent directory.

-## 3) Options
+## 3) Bonus feature #1: deferred initialization

-There is ./libcompcov/ which implements laf-intel (splitting memcmp, strncmp, etc. to make these conditions easier solvable by afl-fuzz).
-Highly recommended.

-The option that enables QEMU CompareCoverage is AFL_COMPCOV_LEVEL.
-AFL_COMPCOV_LEVEL=1 is to instrument comparisons with only immediate values / read-only memory.
-AFL_COMPCOV_LEVEL=2 instruments all comparison instructions and memory comparison functions when libcompcov is preloaded.
-Comparison instructions are currently instrumented only on the x86 and x86_64 targets.
+As for LLVM mode (referes to its README for mode details) QEMU mode support the deferred initialization.

-Another option is the environment variable AFL_ENTRYPOINT which allows move the forkserver to a different part, e.g. just before the file is opened (e.g. way after command line parsing and config file loading, etc) which can be a huge speed improvement.
+This can be enabled setting the environment variable AFL_ENTRYPOINT which allows to move the forkserver to a different part, e.g. just before the file is opened (e.g. way after command line parsing and config file loading, etc) which can be a huge speed improvement.
 Note that the specified address must be an address of a basic block.

+## 4) Bonus feature #2: persistent mode

 QEMU mode support also persistent mode for x86 and x86_64 targets.
 The environment variable to enable it is AFL_QEMU_PERSISTENT_ADDR=`start addr`.